tripplen23/synchronize-server/README.md

   }
 ```

+5. change database connection configuration in the `Program.cs` to Local host (replace the following line of code to the line 59 in `Program.cs`)
+   `var dataSourceBuilder = new NpgsqlDataSourceBuilder(builder.Configuration.GetConnectionString("Remote"));`
-5. Try to build the application
+6. Try to build the application

 ```
 dotnet build
 ```

-6. If build successfully, run this command to create a new Migrations folder, which stores the snapshot of all the database context changes:
+7. If build successfully, run this command to create a new Migrations folder, which stores the snapshot of all the database context changes:
    _If there is already a folder Migrations in the Web API layer, delete it._

 ```